TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 The ActiveArea is the name given to a small area in the Universe synchronized with the game engine.
 This is represented as a Satellite with a **UCompActiveArea**.
 UCompActiveArea stores queues to communicate with the game engine.
 The game engine can tell the ActiveArea where to move, allowing the user to explore and interact with the universe in-game.
 This also elegantly solves the floating origin problem.

-ActiveArea keeps track of and informs the game engine on Satellites that have entered and exited the area, by determining which ones meet certain conditions to make them visible (such as being nearby).
+ActiveArea keeps track of and informs the game engine about Satellites that have entered and exited the area, by determining which ones meet certain conditions to make them visible (such as being nearby).
 The game engine is responsible for reading the Satellite data, and loading an in-game representation.

 For example, if the ActiveArea goes near a planet, it will notify the game engine, which will read the Satellite's data and maybe load terrain and an atmosphere.
 If a vehicle enters the ActiveArea, then the game engine will read the data and create a physical Vehicle.